shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

    Click a trace to see its details, specifically the **Errors** tab for details about the errors.

-   *Looks like there error is an in a build file for the store-frontend service!*
+   *Looks like there is error in a file for the store-frontend service!*

    *Investigating/troubleshooting this error can be a first step in restoring the error budget for the Monitor Based SLO.*

+With Datadog, your teams can start exploring related infrastructure and app data to find the sources of depleting error budgets to work toward restoring them and meeting your SLO targets.